mannanshihab/MannanShihab/README.md

 ## **🔧 Key Skills**
 - **Full-Stack Development:** Expertise in both front-end and back-end development, enabling me to deliver end-to-end solutions.
 - **PHP & Laravel:** Extensive experience in PHP and Laravel for building scalable and efficient web applications.
-- **Real-Time Applications:** Skilled in using Livewire to create real-time, interactive features.
-- **Admin Panels:** Proficient in FilamentPHP for developing powerful and user-friendly admin interfaces.
 - **Database Management:** Strong knowledge of MySQL for designing and managing databases.
-- **UI/UX Design:** Ability to create clean, modern, and responsive user interfaces using Bootstrap and TailwindCSS.

 ---